taskflow/taskflow/README.md

 The official [documentation][wiki] explains a complete list of Cpp-Taskflow API.
-In this section, we highlight a short list of commonly used methods.
+Here, we highlight commonly used methods.

 ## Taskflow API